jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 - Transformation of unweighted inter-individual networks into weighted inter-organizational networks.
 The weight is equal to the number of inter-organizational relationships.
 Intra-organizational relationships are ignored.

 ## To implement (volunteers welcome)
-- Cache the API requests using https://pypi.org/project/requests-cache/ as GitHub REST API replies are limited
+- Cache the API requests using https://pypi.org/project/requests-cache/ as GitHub REST API replies are limited for regular for non-paying users
 - Test the possible integration with the PyGithub API library
 - Account for co-authorships made explicit with the 'Co-authored-by:' string on the trailer of the commit's message [see documentation on https://docs.github.com/en/pull-requests](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).
 Opens the way for triangulation.
 - Account for commits on behalf of organizations using the 'on-behalf-of: @ORG NAME[AT]ORGANIZATION.COM' string on the trailer of the commit's message [see documentation on https://docs.github.com/en/pull-requests](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-on-behalf-of-an-organization).